What are the LandLabs?

 Why join the LandLabs?

-- actively participate in the LandLabs: 5 laboratories that allow you to get to know other subjects in the agricultural and forestry sector, and exchange with them knowledge and good practices developed in the area to deal with the great challenges posed by climate change;
+- Become part of a network: 5 laboratories that allow you to get to know other subjects in the agricultural and forestry sector, and exchange with them knowledge and good practices developed in the area;

-- have the opportunity to personally contribute to new strategies for managing these challenges;
+- Bring your own story: have the opportunity to personally contribute to new strategies for your own territory;

-- participate in Showrooms, where you will have the chance to know the ResAlliance project and get information on emerging results;
+- Participate in LandLabs events: where you will have the chance to get information on emerging results;